reldb/reldb/README.md

 # rel - The Backend Framework You'll Enjoy Using

-There has been quite the renaissance in the Javascript world over the past 10 years.
-New frontend tooling is pushing the boundaries of both native and web applications.
+Building backends for production applications is always a cumbersome and repetetive task.
+Adding Authentication, DB persistence, search, file storages, images, etc is always the same.
+So why can't we generate this automagically?

+For the last several years I've been using Graph databases as my primary DB persistence.
+Cypher is a magical query language and offers so much more than SQL does.

+Combining these two concepts is Rel: Cypher based persistence + Generative GraphQL API.

+Only recently with the introduction of redis-graph does this become feasible.
+Neo4j was a great early-stage entrant but the costs associated with hosting (multiple) databases is cost-prohibitive for early stage projects.
+Now, we can have a persistence layer for around $5/month.

-Our goal is to apply some of the foundations that have made frontend tooling successful to the backend.
-We want to have you up and running in minutes
+Our goal is to apply the same feel of a React/Vue/Next.js project to the backend.
+We want to have you up and running in minutes without the repetetion.

 # Documentation